Bryant Terry’s Amazing Green Rice

 Betty

 Loved this recipe and am planning on making big batches as I’m able to find more rice.
 However, my final product was not nearly as verdant as what is pictured here.
 Much more like the dull green of a cooked pea.
 Any idea why?
 I used the exact ingredients called for (and opted for coconut milk).
-Any idea why?
+Any idea why?4 stars

 Erin